|

 MVS/370 Online VV VV MM MM VV VV MMM MMM 3333333333 777777777777 MM00000000 333333333333 77777777777MM MM0000000000 33 VV33 77VV 77 MMMM00MM 00 V33 VV 77M MM 00MM 00 33 VV 77MM 00MM 00 3333VV VV 77 MM 00MM 00 3333 VVVV 77 MM 00MM 00 _ _ 33 VV 77 MM 00MM 00 ." \\`. (v) 33 77 00 00 ( \\ \\_\_ )\ 33 33 77 00 00 \\ _" //\ ) 333333333333 77 0000000000 `/ // /// / 3333333333 77 00000000 (// .__-" "-" \\ Enter logon userid [reconnect] ====> RUNNING VM370CE

 On the MVS guest I installed ALGOL68C.
 Since the system permits scheduling MVS batch jobs from CMS, I can run ALGOL68C as CMS user in batch mode.
 Perhaps one day somebody will recover A68C or FLACC for CMS, however for my purposes running batch jobs suffices.
-I prepare JCL batch files for MVS on CMS, for instance with the full screen editor:
+I prepare JCL batch files for MVS on CMS with the full screen editor, for instance below trivial A68C program:

-Next I submit the JCL file to MVS and fetch the output when the job finishes:
+I submit JCL files from CMS to MVS and fetch the output when the job finishes:

 submvs clustrun jcl PUN FILE 1894 TO MVS COPY 01 NOHOLD Ready; T=0.01/0.01 22:37:05 PRT FILE 1895 FROM MVS COPY 01 NOHOLD readcard clustrun listing RECORD LENGTH IS '132' BYTES.
 Ready; T=0.02/0.06 22:46:15